amarao/duoload/internal_docs/duocard_prd.md

 Processing page 25... done.
 Export complete.
 1250 cards saved to duocards_export.apkg.

-Scenario 2: Export to JSON
+Scenario 2: Export to JSON File

 The user wants to export their collection to a JSON file for custom processing.
 Bash